Q: When will the IDCSS 2021 take place?

 Q: How much time should I reserve for the School’s courses and assignments?

 A: Students are expected to be engaged part-time in the School’s programme, so as not to be hindered in fulfilling their academic obligations in their respective universities.
-More specifically, attendants will be required to spend approximately 20 hours on lectures and 10 hours in assignments.
+More specifically, attendants will be required to spend approximately 20 hours on lectures and 10 hours in assignments, spread out over 3 weeks.

 Q: When will the final programme details be released?